demlabs-cellframe/cellframe-node/README.md

 * ```-price_unit``` Set SEC for Seconds
 * ```-price_token``` Token ticker
 * ```-units``` The number of units in one portion of the service, in this example 3600 seconds
 * ```-price``` Price for the number of units specified in the parameter -units.
-In this example 100 datoshi for 3600 seconds of service
+In this example 100 datoshi for 3600 seconds of service.
+To share VPN service for free set this field to 0.
 * ```-node_addr``` Address of node
 * ```-cert``` Certificate of master node
 * ```-region``` The region in which the node is located